oxfordcontrol/COSMO.jl/.github/ISSUE_TEMPLATE/bug_report.md

 - does the issue go away when you update above packages to their latest versions?

 - a [minimal reproducible example](https://en.wikipedia.org/wiki/Minimal_working_example) to allow us to reproduce the issue.

+If you want to contribute a bug fix yourself, you can follow our guide [How-to-develop](https://oxfordcontrol.github.io/COSMO.jl/dev/contributing/#How-to-develop).

 Thanks for contributing to COSMO.